wolfoo2931/js-kick-off/README.md

 ## 5. Run End to End Tests

-Ensure `npm run package:watch` and `npm run webdriver:start` are running before executing the e2e test suite:
+Ensure `npm run package:watch` and `npm run webdriver:start` are running before executing the e2e test suite by typing:

 ```bash
 npm run test:browser
 ```

-This project includes an example e2e tests, so you can execute the command above and see the test running.
+This boilerplate project includes an example e2e tests, so you can execute the command above and see the test running.